Pizza recipe· 5 ingredients5.0 (1)

 Sauce

-Crushed San Marzanos in a spiral, leaving the rim bare.
+Crushed San Marzanos 90 g in a spiral, leaving the rim bare.
 No cooking, no blending — keep it bright.

 Cheese & oil

-Tear fior di latte into pieces (drained — see linked cheese prep).
+Tear the fior di latte 80 g into pieces (drained — see linked cheese prep).
 Distribute evenly.
-Drizzle olive oil.
+Drizzle the olive oil 8 g.

 ✶ Pizzaiolo tip